nabil-boag/angular-http-loader/README.md

 angular.module('demo', ['ng.httpLoader'])
 ```

-Whitelist the domains that you want the loader to show for:
+Whitelist the external domains that you want the loader to show for:

 ```javascript
 .config([